ebrahimhamidi/FastFloodMonitoringTool-FFMT/paper.md

 # Statement of need

-Floods, common natural disasters worldwide, resulted in approximately $40 billion in losses between 2011 and 2015, as reported by the Financial Management of Flood Risk [@OECD:2016].
+Floods, common natural disasters worldwide, resulted in approximately $40 billion in losses between 2011 and 2015, as reported by the Financial Management of Flood Risk.
 Science and technology advancements provide alternatives for managing natural disasters such as floods.
 Satellite-based flood inundation mapping is crucial for emergency responders, aiding crisis managers in monitoring and managing floods.
 It enhances situational awareness, identifying areas requiring immediate action across large geographical areas, expediting relief response activities.
-Remote sensing is widely employed not only for flood inundation mapping but also for assessing flood impact, offering a comprehensive review to address diverse stakeholder needs [@Sadiq:2023].
+Remote sensing is widely employed not only for flood inundation mapping but also for assessing flood impact, offering a comprehensive review to address diverse stakeholder needs.
 These stakeholders have specific requirements aligned with particular objectives, serving various purposes.
 • Flood monitoring
 • Strategies for preventing and mitigating flood risks